-Popular Summary of the Horizon Model Paper
+Popular Summary of the Non-local Vacuum Paper

 event known as the big bang.
 Einstein’s theory of General Relativity (GR), that has very successfully explained what we observe about the

-expansion of classical spacetime, assumes that spacetime, and therefore time, emerged from a single point known as the Singularity.
+expansion of classical spacetime, assumes that spacetime, and therefore time, emerged from a single point known as the singularity.
 This

 assumption leads to two problems that remain to be resolved.

-The first is known as the “cosmological constant problem” and stems from the fact that the expansion of the universe from zero to classical sizes had
+The first is known as the “cosmological constant problem”, and stems from the fact that the expansion of the universe from zero to classical sizes had

 to have passed through the quantum world existing at the smallest length scale (the Planck scale) of about 10-35 m.
 According to quantum theory,